derdoktor667/DShotRMT/README.md

 The `examples` folder contains more advanced examples:

+- **`throttle_percent`:** A focused example showing how to control motor speed using percentage values (0-100) via the serial monitor.
-- **`dshot300`:** A simple example demonstrating how to send DShot commands and receive telemetry via the serial monitor.
+- **`dshot300`:** A more advanced example demonstrating how to send raw DShot commands and receive telemetry via the serial monitor.
 - **`web_control`:** A full-featured web application for controlling a motor from a web browser.
 It creates a WiFi access point and serves a web page with a throttle slider and arming switch.
 - **`web_client`:** A variation of the `web_control` example that connects to an existing WiFi network instead of creating its own access point.